Usmansharafa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 8-James_Bond
 This script sets owner and group permission to no permission at all and gives other users all the permissions
 ## 9-John_Doe
 This script sets the mode of the file 'hello' to '-rwxr-x-wx'
+## 10-mirror_permissions
+This is a script that sets the mode of the file 'hello' the same as 'olleh''s mode